dlochrie/bula/README.md

     node bin/bula.js -a 'My Application' -p ~/Desktop cd ~/Desktop/my-application
     npm install
+    source ./config/variables.txt*
     node app

 ...installs the app, its dependencies, and starts it.

+*Make sure that you set up the environmental variables.
+See below for more information.

+### Environmental Variables

+Bula assumes 3 different environments:
+'dev', 'test', and 'prod', but you can name them whatever you want.
+During this step, you will want to check out `config/variables.txt`.
+This file contains a basic setup for your environmental variables.
+Replace the configuration with those that suit your preferences.
+You can either source them now, or store them wherever your OS stores its environmental variables.

 ### DB